Writers need to write.

 Hearst shared 13 tips for writers working out of coworking spaces, as well as writers considering coworking as a way to boost productivity, spark inspiration and connection, and get out of the house.

-- Know your needs.
+- When it comes to how to choose and find coworking space, know your needs.
 Coworking is definitely not for people who need library silence.
 A lot of writers need that, so I would not recommend coworking for those people.

 - Find the place with the right amount of ambient noise.